Kate Anderson serves as legal counsel with Alliance Defending Freedom, where she is a key member of the Center for Conscience Initiatives.

 Prior to joining ADF, Anderson was an associate attorney with Ellis, Li & McKinstry, PLLC, in Seattle, where she litigated both civil and criminal cases.
 She served on the trial team in Stormans v.
 Wiesman, a pivotal case in defense of freedom of conscience for pharmacists in the state of Washington.
 She also advised churches, religious organizations, and private schools on employment, church discipline, statutory and regulatory compliance, and other issues.

 Anderson obtained her law degree magna cum laude in 2009 from Gonzaga University School of Law, where she served on the Gonzaga Law Review.
 She also completed the ADF leadership development program to become a Blackstone Fellow.
-A member of the bar in Arizona and Washington, Anderson is also admitted to practice in multiple federal district courts.
+Anderson is admitted to the state bars of Arizona and Washington, the U.S. Supreme Court, and several federal district and appellate courts.